kpertsch/rlds_dataset_builder/README.md

 additional cameras, audio, tactile features etc. If your type of feature is not demonstrated in the example (e.g. audio), you can find a list of all supported feature types [here](https://www.tensorflow.org/datasets/api_docs/python/tfds/features?hl=en#classes).
 You can store step-wise info like camera images, actions etc in `'steps'` and episode-wise info like `collector_id` in `episode_metadata`.
-Please don't remove any of the existing features in the example (except for `wrist_image`), since they are required for RLDS compliance.
+Please don't remove any of the existing features in the example (except for `wrist_image` and `state`), since they are required for RLDS compliance.
+Please add detailed documentation what each feature consists of (e.g. what are the dimensions of the action space etc.).
-Note that we store `language_instruction` in every step even though it is episode-wide information for easier downstream usage.
+Note that we store `language_instruction` in every step even though it is episode-wide information for easier downstream usage (if your dataset does not define language instructions, you can fill in a dummy string like `pick up something`).

 3. **Modify Dataset Splits**: The function `_split_generator()` determines the splits of the generated dataset (e.g. training, validation etc.).
 If your dataset defines a train vs validation split, please provide the corresponding information to `_generate_examples()`, e.g.